- Central Adoption Resource Authority (CARA) is a statutory body of Ministry of Women & Child Development, Government of India.

 - Gather information about the prospective adoptive family that helps a social worker match the family with the child whose needs they best meet

-Required documents to be submitted by adoptive parents
+Required documents to be submitted by adoptive parents at the time of registration

 - Autobiography of the parents adopting.
 Parents have to fill in part 1 of HSR: http://cara.nic.in/pdf/schedule/7.pdf